DioxusLabs/dioxus/packages/cli/README.md

   <p><strong>Tooling to supercharge Dioxus projects</strong></p>
 </div>

-**dioxus-cli** (inspired by wasm-pack and webpack) is a tool for getting Dioxus projects up and running.
+The **dioxus-cli** (inspired by wasm-pack and webpack) is a tool for getting Dioxus projects up and running.
-It handles all build, bundling, development and publishing to simplify web development.
+It handles all building, bundling, development and publishing to simplify development.

 ## Installation

-### Install stable version
+### Install the stable version (recommended)

 ```
 cargo install dioxus-cli
 ```

-### Install from git repository
+### Install the latest development build through git

+To get the latest bug fixes and features, you can install the development version from git.
+However, this is not fully tested.
+That means you're probably going to have more bugs despite having the latest bug fixes.

 ```
 cargo install --git https://github.com/DioxusLabs/dioxus dioxus-cli
 ```

+This will download the CLI from the master branch, and install it in Cargo's global binary directory (`~/.cargo/bin/` by default).

 ### Install from local folder
 ```
 cargo install --path . --debug